One really cool thing about these forums is that brilliant people choose to hang around and help others by sharing their knowledge and expertise.

-Well, I got into computers in about 2004 when I volunteered to make our diving club's web page.
-However, I didn't have a shred of computer knowledge and volunteering was one thing, but actually making it was another.
+Well, I got into computers in about 2004 when I volunteered to make the web page for a club I was involved in.
+However, I didn’t have a shred of computer knowledge and volunteering was one thing, but actually making it was another.

 There was quite a steep learning curve involved at first, but from the moment I started, I was hooked.
 I then spent ALL of my spare time learning about web technologies and about PCs in general.

 At some point I noticed that friends and family were starting to ask me for advice, both with their computers and with web projects.
-This gave me the confidence to apply for a part-time job at the local university, as a network administrator (which, suffice to say, I got).
+This gave me the confidence to apply for a part-time job as a network administrator (which, suffice to say, I got).

 Since then I haven’t looked back once.
 I have never stopped learning and in the course of this job, have been lucky enough to work with a variety of technologies, some of which you allude to in your question.